yy-ko/lena-www22/README.md

 > warmup: the type of a warmup method (0: no warmup, 1: fixed warmup, 2: layer-wise train-aware warmup) <br>
 > warmup_ratio: the percentage of the training for warmup period <br>

-## Dependencies
-This repository provides an implementation of *LENA* as described in the following paper:

 ## Citation